 Patentable Subject Matter

-Subject to the provisions of (2) and (3) below, patents shall be available for any inventions, whether products or processes, in all fields of technology, provided that they are new, involve an inventive step and are capable of industrial application.
-Subject to paragraph (c) of this Paragraph and Article 10 (Special and Differential Treatment, Transitional Period and Transitional Arrangements) below, patents shall be available and patent rights enjoyable without discrimination as to the place of invention, the field of technology and whether products are imported or locally produced.
+Subject to the provisions of paragraphs 2 and 3, b patents shall be available for any inventions, whether products or processes, in all fields of technology, provided that they are new, involve an inventive step and are capable of industrial application.
+Subject to paragraph 3 of this Article and SECTION 12 (Special and Differential Treatment, Transitional Period and Transitional Arrangements) below, patents shall be available and patent rights enjoyable without discrimination as to the place of invention, the field of technology and whether products are imported or locally produced.

 Parties may exclude from patentability inventions, the prevention within their territory of the commercial exploitation of which is necessary to protect ordre public or morality, including to protect human, animal or plant life or health or to avoid serious prejudice to the environment, provided that such exclusion is not made merely because the exploitation is prohibited by their law.